0xDracarys/ecommerce-project/README.md

 # <img src="https://github.com/Repith/ecommerce-project/blob/main/ecommerce-store/public/logo-black.png" width=250px height=auto alt="Logo">

-This project serves as a comprehensive solution for online store, seamlessly integrating real-time store management with an elegant and efficient e-commerce platform.
+This project serves as a comprehensive solution for online stores, seamlessly integrating real-time store management with an elegant and efficient e-commerce platform.
 It was created as a reference point to understand how to build an advanced online store.

 ## Features

-- admin dashboard featuring extensive functionalities for modifying size, color, main billboard, and category options
+- Admin dashboard featuring extensive functionalities for modifying size, color, main billboard, and category options
-- creating products with many possible variants
+- Creating products with many possible variants
-- managing orders for future empolyees
+- Managing orders for future employees
-- client store site with product page, quickview, filtered categories, search bar, cart and summary checkout
+- Client store site with product page, quickview, filtered categories, search bar, cart and summary checkout

 ## Tech Stack

 **Client:** React, Next.js, TailwindCSS, shadcn/ui

-**Server:** Prisma (Planetscale)
+**Server:** Prisma with MongoDB

 **Other:** Stripe, Clerk